westlab/Plugfest-2020/PITCHME.md

 - Design Policy
   - TEDS is only needed when required.
-  Namely, TEDS request from application to TIM is required.
+  Namely, TEDS request to TIM/NCAP is required from an application.
-  - After that, TIM send appropriate TEDS according to Topic of the request.
+  - After that, TIM/NCAP send appropriate TEDS according to Topic of the request.
   - When sensor becomes unavailable, application should recognize the unavailability.

 - This sequence should be designed on MQTT transactions.